1:2 Brute Force Consensus

 The actual Bitcoin blockchain itself can no longer be used for the majority of transcations, and transactions must occur in separate "off-chain" systems that only occasionally place transactions into the blockchain because it is prohibitively expensive.

 The market will move away from such an energy intensive random lottery system towards more efficient math, rendering Bitcoin increasingly obsolete.
-As we live in a world with more demands on energy than available clean supply, regulatory and social resistance could threaten the very mechanism first empowered any two people on earth to exchange information with each other.
+As we live in a world with more demands on energy than available clean supply, regulatory and social resistance could threaten the very mechanism that first empowered any two people on earth to exchange verifiable unique information with each other without a central custodian.

 In the next chapter we will build on our basic knowledge of how Bitcoin works to dissect various alternative methods of consensus that: